2017 KC Invitational

 6. No changes to the roster will be permitted once play has been initiated in the first game.

 Proof of Age: All players and coaches must have current ID cards.
 The card must contain a current photo of the coach or player, and must be laminated.
 Teams are allowed a maximum of five coaches.
 If teams fail to present their passes prior to the game, the game will be started, however, if the team cannot present their passes by half time, the game will be declared a forfeit and terminated at that time.
 All teams must have a representative who is carded present throughout all games.
 Coaches who are carded through that club are eligible to coach, but must present their coaches pass in order to do.
 Failure to have a carded coach or administrator present through the duration of the game will result in a forfeit against the team.

 Recreational Brackets: No premier/competitive teams may play in the recreational bracket.
-No premier/competitive players may be guest players on recreational teams.
+No premier/competitive players may be guest players on teams playing in recreational divisions.

 CREDENTIALS / TEAM CHECK-IN

-All teams must have certified rosters and ID cards issued by an organizational member of the US Soccer Federation (e.g. A State Association, US Club, AYSO, USSSA, etc.) and medical release forms approved by the Tournament staff at the team check-in, which will be held on the evening prior to the beginning of the tournament.
+1. All teams must have official certified rosters and ID cards issued by an organizational member of the US Soccer Federation (e.g. State Association, US Club, AYSO, USSSA, etc.) along with medical release forms approved by the Tournament staff at the team check-in, which will be held on the evening prior to the beginning of the tournament.